DusanTodorovic5/xv6-Scheduler/README.md

 # Features

-## System call for chaning scheduler
+## System call for changing scheduler

 The following line represents the function call
 ```